Getting Started with ScalarDB Cluster SQL via Spring Data JDBC for ScalarDB

 scalar.db.sql.cluster_mode.contact_points=indirect:localhost

-To load a schema via ScalarDB Cluster SQL, you need to use the dedicated SQL CLI for ScalarDB Cluster (SQL CLI for Cluster).
-Using the SQL CLI for Cluster is basically the same as using the ScalarDB SQL Command Line Interface except the name of the JAR file is different.
-You can download the SQL CLI for Cluster from Releases.
-After downloading the JAR file, you can run SQL CLI for Cluster with the following command:
+To load a schema, you need to use the SQL CLI.
+You can download the SQL CLI from ScalarDB Releases.
+After downloading the JAR file, you can use SQL CLI for Cluster by running the following command:

 spring.datasource.driver-class-name=com.scalar.db.sql.jdbc.SqlJdbcDriver